 I took a 13-day tour that began in the medieval town of Lviv.
 The tour then took us into the Carpathian mountains, to the historical region of Bukovina, to the capital of the Ukraine and finally the Chernobyl Exclusion Zone.
 I don’t take a lot of organized trips with tour companies.
 In fact, the last time I went on a trip with a tour company was to Russia in 1994.
 Sort of ironic, huh?

 This tour embraces the culture, the food, the people, the music and dance, the cities and countryside.
 I truly feel like I experienced Ukraine and it’s diversity.
-We traveled throughout the country by bus and train and here is a list of the places we visited on our tour which included:
+We traveled throughout the country by bus and train and here is a list of the places we visited on our tour which included (Click on any location below to go directly to this part of the article):

 My Cobblestone Freeway Ukraine Tour Itinerary: